Clever-ISA/Clever-ISA/specs/abi.md

 The size of any pointer type shall be 8.

+Toolchains may support an additional ILP32 abi.
+On this ABI, `long` and the size of pointers shall be 4, not 8. `long long` remains 8 bytes in size

 ### Primitive Type Alignment

 The alignment of each primitive type (`char`, `signed char`, `short`, `int`, `long`, `long long`, `float`, `double`, `long double`, unsigned counterparts thereof, and pointer types) shall all be equal to the size of the type.
 If an implementation may define extended integer or floating-point types, then the alignments of those types shall be equal to the size, up to a maximum alignment of 16.